1j01/board-game/README.md

 ### Intended Gameplay

-On a turn, a player may orient any of their pieces to any of the four directions.
+On each turn, a player may orient any of their pieces to any of the four directions.
-Then the player rolls the two (2) dice.
+Then the player rolls the six (6) dice.
+There are two types of dice,
+which share the same actions for 2 to 5, but differ in the meaning of 1 and 6.

-Finally, the player chooses moves for each of the dice, conventionally discarding the dice to the other player as they are used.
+Then the player chooses moves for each of the dice, discarding the dice to the other player as they are used.

 Different numbers mean different ways you can move.

-The semantics of the two (2) dice differ... for the 6 and 1?

 I'll make a table here later of all the moves.